E2EINT/genai-qa-capstones/capstone-1-ai-testcase-generator/README.md

-# Capstone 1: AI Test Case Generator using RAG
+# Project 1: AI Test Case Generator using RAG

 ## Problem
 Manual test case design from requirement documents is time-consuming and error-prone.